pmoorman/growthcasts/collections/_testimonials/testimonial3.md

 ---
 layout: testimonial
-about: Caspar helped actual clients and not even finished the course
+about: Mauro took the concepts, and applied them straight away
-image: testimonial1.png
+image: testimonial3.png
 ---